 The input offset of the A/D core can be adjusted in fine and coarse steps.
-Both adjustments are made via an 8-bit word as detailed in Table $\underline{6}$.
+Both adjustments are made via an 8-bit word as detailed in Table 5.
 The data format is twos complement.

 The default value of each register will be the result of the self-calibration after initial power-up.
 If a register is to be incremented or decremented, the user should first read the register value then write the incremented or decremented value back to the same register.
-Bit 0 in register 0xFE must be set high to enable updates written to 0x20 and 0x21 to be used by the ADC (see description for 0xFE).